 In Ben's case, all of the known-to-date genetic testing has been done, and a genetic link has not yet been determined as the cause of his PMG.
 PMG can result from several different causes that are both genetic and non-genetic in nature.

 My pregnancy with Ben was wonderful, and I had not experienced anything distressing or troublesome that would have alerted us to a problem.
 It was a typical pregnancy and safe delivery.
 Everything was perfect, and Ben and I experienced a beautiful natural birth.
-It wasn't until Ben was 2-3 months old that we noticed he was not hitting his milestones.
+It wasn't until Ben was about 2 months old that we noticed he was not hitting his milestones.
 An MRI at 5 months of age confirmed the presence of PMG.

 There is a wonderful website called PMG Awareness (www.pmgawareness.org) which provides a very comprehensive overview on polymicrogyria.
 It also provides valuable resources, research and information about PMG and other related disorders.